polyphony-chat/docs/docs/Protocol Specifications/core.md

     concrete implementations.

-Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must provide a clients' ID-Cert for a given timestamp on request.
+Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must offer a clients' ID-Cert for a given timestamp on request.
 This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
 This is because the public key of an actor likely changes over time and users must sign all messages they send to servers.
 Likewise, a client should also keep all of its own ID-Certs stored